what is igaming

 Blockchain Technology

 The growing popularity of cryptocurrencies has skyrocketed in the past couple of years.
 Previously players had to deal with frustratingly slow payouts and exorbitant fees associated with bank transfers, e-wallets, credit reimbursements, and other fiat currencies.
 Crypto casinos offer a way out of the problem by streamlining the entire payment process using blockchain technology.
-Furthermore, crypto transactions provide a level of anonymity previously unheard of, which is the icing on the cake.
-Hence, the future for blockchain and iGaming looks promising.
+Furthermore, crypto transactions provide a level of anonymity previously unheard of, which is an added benefit for players..

 3